 On May 20, 2022, we mutually agreed with Mr. Zarrabian that he would step down from his role as Head of Strategic Partnerships and as a member of the Board, effective as of May 23, 2022.
-In connection with Mr. Zarrabian's separation on May 20, 2022, we entered into a separation and general release agreement with Mr. Zarrabian which provides, among other things, for Mr. Zarrabian to receive continued payments of nine months of his annual base salary, equal to the sum of \$213,750, commencing on the first regular payroll date that is after the separation date and paid in installments in accordance with our regular payroll practices, a one-time bonus payment of \$24,826.67 in connection with his service as our Head of Strategic Partnerships, reimbursement of healthcare coverage payments for a period of up to nine months following the separation date, continued payments of life insurance premiums for a period of up to nine months following the separation date, and an additional six months of service vesting credit for each of his stock options outstanding as of the separation date (or earlier expiration of the options term).
+In connection with Mr. Zarrabian's separation on May 20, 2022, we entered into a separation and general release agreement with Mr. Zarrabian which provides, among other things, for Mr. Zarrabian to receive continued payments of nine months of his annual base salary, equal to the sum of \$213,750, commencing on the first regular payroll date that is after the separation date and paid in installments in accordance with our regular payroll practices, a one-time bonus payment of \$24,826.67 in connection with his service as our Head of Strategic Partnerships, reimbursement of healthcare coverage payments for a period of up to nine months following the separation date, and an additional six months of service vesting credit for each of his stock options outstanding as of the separation date, and all of his vested stock options, including any options so accelerated, remaining exercisable for up to a nine-month period measured from the separation date (or earlier expiration of the options term).
 The separation agreement further provides for general release and non-disparagement provisions in our favor.
 In addition, Mr. Zarrabian will be subject to non-solicitation provisions, which will apply for a period of twelve months following the separation date.

-(3)On February 9, 2017, we entered into an employment agreement with Scott Praill, our chief financial officer.
+(3) On February 9, 2017, we entered into an employment agreement with Scott Praill, our chief financial officer.
 Pursuant to the employment agreement, Mr. Praill will continue to serve as our chief financial officer for an indefinite period until termination of the employment agreement in accordance with its terms.
 We will pay Mr. Praill an annual base salary of \$200,000 (which may be adjusted on an annual basis in the discretion of the board of directors) and Mr. Praill will also be eligible to participate in any bonus plan and long-term incentive plan established for our senior executives.
 The employment agreement may be terminated by us with or without cause (as defined therein).
 In the event we terminate the employment agreement without cause, we will be required to pay Mr. Praill, any accrued and unpaid base salary, plus an amount equal to 12 months of Mr. Praill's base salary plus one additional month's base salary for each completed year of service, up to 18 months' base salary.